2359451d/L4-Project/timelog.md

 ### 23 Nov 2021

 * *0.5 hour* Research about Run-time lib of Pascal (How to conduct the contexual analysis when there are overloaded RTL defined, and the parameters are untyped implicitly)

+### 27 Nov 2021

+* *1 hour* Reorganise the project structure (it is not possible to build mixed-language project in IDEA, so about to process them seperately)